 Best Pasta Salad Recipe

-I adore pasta salad!
+I adore pasta salad and this is one of my favorite gluten free dinners!
 There is truly nothing better than a large bowl of perfectly cooked (al dente) pasta…or is there?

 Getting stuck in a recipe rut happens to the best of us.
 It’s easy to always make our favorite “go-to” recipes without thinking twice.
 However, this Summer (or any time of year), step out of the box with this simple ingredient and super easy pasta salad meal!